Skip to content

 player_deck.append(0)

-Tab to "Pressed()" and press enter twice to connect the signal to the on_pressed() function.
+3. Tab to Pressed() and press Enter twice to connect the signal to the on_fight_pressed() function.

 Test and Tweak!